User Guide

 It's strongly recommended that you review the various items below related to security.

 WEB4J does its best to help you create secure web apps.
-In a few important cases it has built-in, default mechanisms which prevent certain kinds of attack:
+In a few important cases it has built-in, default mechanisms which protect against certain kinds of attack:

 In other cases, however, only optional mechanisms are available.
-For example, using SafeText to model free-form user input instead of String is optional, not mandatory.
+For example, using SafeText to model free-form user input instead of String is highly recommended, but not absolutely mandatory.
 If you use these optional mechanisms correctly, then they will increase your confidence in the security of your app.
 It's important to realize that using WEB4J doesn't guarantee that your app is secure.

 SQL Injection Attacks

-When using WEB4J's data layer, SQL Injection attacks are simply not possible.
+When using SQL statements defined completely in an .sql file, SQL Injection attacks are not possible.
 This is because WEB4J always uses a PreparedStatement, and PreparedStatements are not vulnerable to SQL Injection attacks.

 Cross-Site Scripting (XSS) Attacks

-Cross-Site Scripting attacks inject scripts into free-form user input.
-When such input is rendered in the view without taking special precautions, it will execute.
-To protect against such attacks, you need to escape special characters when presenting free-form user input in the view.
-(The OWASP lists 12 special HTML characters that should be escaped.)
+Cross-Site Scripting attacks place executable scripts into free-form user input.
+When such input is later rendered in the view without taking special precautions, it will execute.
+To protect against such attacks, you need to escape special characters when reflecting free-form user input in the view.
+The idea is that escaping special characters will render such scripts unexecutable.

-WEB4J provides SafeText for modeling free-form user input, as a replacement for String.
+WEB4J provides SafeText as a replacement for String.
 SafeText will automatically escape special HTML characters in its toString() method.
-When needed, other escaping policies are available by calling SafeText.getXmlSafe() and SafeText.getRawString().
+When needed, other escaping policies are available from SafeText, by calling its getXmlSafe() and getRawString() methods.
+The principal advantage is that JSP Expression Language can safely be used to render SafeText objects without worrying about special characters.

-Tools which manually escape free-form user input in the view certainly work - if you remember to use them.
+Tools such as <c:out> which manually escape free-form user input in the view will likely work - if you remember to use them.
 When using SafeText, however, the danger of forgetting to escape in the view does not exist.
-Hence, using SafeText will increase your confidence in the security of your application.
+Hence, using SafeText will likely increase your confidence in the security of your application.

 Cross-Site Request Forgery (CSRF) Attacks